 Furthermore, the majority of graduate jobs and graduate schemes have a minimum requirement of a 2:1 at undergraduate level.

-So to summarise, having a master’s degree doesn’t make you stand out amongst other candidates with master’s.
+So to summarise, having a master’s degree doesn’t make you stand out amongst other candidates with a master’s.
 Secondly, the majority of graduate recruiters ask for a minimum of an undergraduate degree.
 Once these entry requirements have been met, employers will be more interested in a candidates ability to demonstrate skills and competencies.
 Having work experiences helps candidates to do this.

 There are a few cases in which having a master’s may help you to get a job